jlavery416/Little-Search-Engine/README.md

 # Little-Search-Engine
 Console-based application that, by indexing all non-noise words in a text file and storing them in hash table, enables users to search for keyword occurrences across multiple files.

+Project template, driver, and structures provided by Rutgers CS department.